8 MIN READ

 Why Canadian Millennials Demand Buy Now, Pay Later at Checkout

-Cash, debit, credit, PayPal and Venmo, mobile tap, Amex, Apple Pay -- when it comes to payment options, Canadian shoppers are spoiled for choice.
+Cash, debit, credit -- when it comes to payment options, Canadian shoppers are spoiled for choice.
 But often, more options can lead to higher debt, more hidden fees, and overspending, none of which are ideal for those looking for the best ways to lower credit scores, pay off credit card debt, and spend with more scrutiny.

 If you’re still wondering why more customers across the globe are opting to pay over time for their purchases, read on.